What can you do with a degree in world languages?

 Internships and employment

 Take advantage of WMU's Career and Student Employment Services to find an internship during your studies or immediately following graduation.
 World Languages and Literatures' alumni have interned with large companies such as Disney, as well as institutions such as the German Parliament.
 Attend our internship workshop and register with Handshake through the Office of Career and Student Employment Services to learn more.
 It may be helpful to become acquainted with the following Michigan-based organizations:

 Teach English abroad

 Some of our alumni spend a year or more teaching abroad in France or Japan through the following programs:

-World languages and literatures faculty are active researchers and publish in the areas of creative writing; language acquisition; linguistics; literary, theatre and film studies; textual editing; and translation.
-Department activities include:
+World Languages and Literatures' faculty are active researchers and publish in the areas of creative writing; language acquisition; linguistics; literary, theatre and film studies; textual editing; and translation.

 Department activities include our refereed journal, Transference, featuring poetry translated into English and commentary on the art and process of translation.